Work Experience in the Land-based Sectors

 Prior knowledge that will help with this topic

-• Basic understanding of biology, particularly plant and animal cell structure, photosynthesis, and respiration.
+- •Basic understanding of biology, including plant and animal cell structure, photosynthesis, and respiration.

-• Familiarity with chemistry concepts such as pH, elements, and compounds, as these are applied in soil science and plant nutrition.
+- •Familiarity with chemistry concepts such as pH, elements, and compounds, as they apply to soil science and fertilisers.

 Key Terminology